webeautiful/flutter_starter/README.md

 $ flutter pub get
 ```

+## Checklist

+When you use this template, try follow the checklist to update your info properly

+- [ ] Restful api via Dio
+- [ ] Splash Screen via flutter_native_splash
+- [ ] Encapsulate storage singletons

+And, enjoy :)

 ## Why

 I have created several Flutter apps recently.
 Setting the configs up is kinda the bottleneck for me to make the ideas simply come true within a very short time.